shamitv/GenAIDocumentUnderstanding/README.md

 ## Flow

 1.  **Load Environment Variables**: The script loads necessary environment variables, including the OpenAI API key, from a `.env` file.
 2.  **Initialize OpenAI Client**: An OpenAI client is created using the loaded API key.
+If `LOCAL_API_BASE` is set, the client will instead connect to the specified local endpoint using `api_key=None`.
 3.  **Image Processing**:
     *   The script takes an image file path as input.
     *   It determines the MIME type of the image.